zion-king/ai-summer-of-code/README.md

 ## Training Scope
 RAG, Agents, Evals, Web Search, Multimodal, Finetuning, LLM Local, LLMOps, Data Engineering, Foundations

+## Target Audience
+- Beginners, Data professional, Developers/Engineers at any level looking to learn and master practical applications of LLMs
+- **Prerequisite:** Working knowledge of a programming language such as Python.
+Knowledge of APIs, cloud, and web frameworks will be a bonus, but not strictly required.

 ## Speaker / Instructor Lineup
 Here's a list of confirmed speakers and instructors.
 We will update it as the rest of the faculty confirm their availability.
 - [Zion Pibowei](https://linkedin.com/in/zion-pibowei) - Host, Head of Data Science and AI @ Periculum